ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/README.md

 The plugin https://github.com/iptop/babel-plugin-proposal-pattern-matching provides a zero grammar modification, high performance JavaScript pattern matching implementation of the TC39 pattern matching proposal described at repo https://github.com/tc39/proposal-pattern-matching.
 This proposal is currently (2024) at stage 1.

+Zero grammar means that the plugin does not introduce new syntax to the JavaScript language.
+Instead the `match` keyword is used as a function call.
+The `when <pattern>: <value-expression>;` disapears and is replaced by function parameters of `match`.

 ## Installation and Setup of babel-plugin-proposal-pattern-matching

 To use this Babel plugin, you need to install it and configure Babel to use the plugin: